mpcq-network/mpcq-mirror-node/rest/check-state-proof/README.md

-# Hedera Mirror State Proof Alpha
+# MPCQ Mirror State Proof Alpha

-The Mirror Node State Proof Alpha provides the ability to cryptographically prove a transaction is valid on Hedera Network.
+The Mirror Node State Proof Alpha provides the ability to cryptographically prove a transaction is valid on MPCQ Network.
 It's the interim solution until [full state proof](https://www.hedera.com/blog/state-proofs-on-hedera) is implemented.

 Refer to the [State Proof Alpha Design](/docs/design/stateproofalpha.md) for more architectural details.